Numismatic Glossary - A

 Also known as patagon, coin struck for the south Netherlands first struck in 1612.

-Lines, usually parallel, imparted to the surface of a coin by the plastic "slide" of an album.
+Lines on the surface of a coin, usually parallel, caused by the plastic "slide" of a coin album.

 In the Rhine states in Germany well known name for coins of almost pure silver from the 14th till the 18th century.
 The coin system in the Rein states was based on this type until the Thaler came, and took over the system.